naushad79/aws-cloudformation/ec2/README.md

-# aws-cloudformation
+# Creating a simple EC2 Instance

-AWS CloudFormation Templates
+This AWS CloudFormation template will create a ec2 instance with multiple tags